What is Bachelor’s Degree?

 Working together with Bucks New University, Mont Rose College enroll students for their Business Management, International Hospitality, and Health and Social Care top-up courses three times a year – for January, April, or September intakes.

 Completing your Bachelors Degree course in time may be a challenge, especially to those who also have full-time jobs, or family commitments.
 They can opt for a part-time study, which will involve less time during the week but will extend the course for up to six or even eight years, depending on the program.

 Some students may need to take some time out for various reasons during the course of their degree, resulting in a delayed graduation time.

-The final graduation may also be delayed due to the poor academic performance.
+The final graduation may also be delayed due to poor academic performance.
 If you miss the submission deadline, fail one of your papers or exams, or simply do not attend classes, you may have to re-take the whole module with the next intake.

 The basic requirement, which is the same for all Bachelor’s Degree courses, regardless of the university, is the equivalent of A-level, or NVQ level 3 qualification.
-If you are a foreign student, who has completed their High School education outside the UK, it is always worth checking if your certificate meets the NVQ level 3 criteria.
+If you are a foreign student, who has completed your High School education outside the UK, it is always worth checking if your certificate meets the NVQ level 3 criteria.

-What career opportunities do I have when I obtain the Bachelor’s Degree?
+What career opportunities do I have when I obtain the Bachelors Degree?

 Some of the graduates use their degree to move into employment, some use the qualification to go on to a postgraduate course of higher education, such as a diploma or Master’s Degree.
-Whatever your dreams, academic ambitions and career opportunities are, having a Bachelors Degree will surely open more possibilities for you and increase your value as an employee.
+Whatever your dreams, academic ambitions and career opportunities are, having a Bachelors’s Degree will surely open more possibilities for you and increase your value as an employee.